 While we do not prespecify the following outcomes, we seek to further understand how the interventions shift time allocation by 1) analyzing what activities respondents report substituting idle time for (enumerated as household chores, looking for a job, childcare, sitting at tea stalls, talking to friends, visiting friends, praying, or taking a nap); and 2) reviewing their detailed time-use allocation reports for the day prior to endline.
-We provisionally categorize activities into a hierarchy of substitutability: productive activities which are more difficult to substitute away from (bathing, market, chores, ration, eating, child-rearing), and unproductive activities which can be more easily replaced (tea-stalls, prayer, sleeping, visiting friends/relatives, playing games, playing sport, sitting idle).
+We provisionally categorize activities into a hierarchy of substitutability: productive activities which are more difficult to substitute away from (bathing, market, chores, collection of rations, eating, child-rearing), and unproductive activities which can be more easily replaced (sitting at tea stalls, praying, sleeping, visiting friends/relatives, playing games, playing sport, sitting idle).